-My grandson sorted the Cheerios by color and shook Cheerios in a bag of icing sugar to create the tiny powdered fairy donuts.
+My grandson sorted the Cheerios by color then shook some in a bag of icing sugar to create the tiny powdered donuts.

 My grandchildren packaged the elf donuts as Christmas gifts for their friends.
-The tiny gift boxes looked so sweet.
+The tiny gift boxes turned out pretty good and the tiny treats looked so sweet.

 You can make things very exciting and build a money box

 A rectangle shape origami money box functions well

 You Can Find More Tips and Ideas on Our Facebook Page